 And while that could mean increasing the average gift size of these donors over time, your best bet may be getting them to commit to making more of the small dollar donations they are already comfortable with.

-Don’t forget, the average donor retention rate for nonprofits hovers around 45 percent.
-However, monthly donors are retained at a much higher rate of 90 percent.
+Don’t forget, the average donor retention rate for nonprofits was 43.6 percent in 2020, according to the Fundraising Effectiveness Project.
+However, monthly donors are retained at a much higher rate.
 And a donor who gives just $20 a month will give at least $240 a year!

 So, consider reaching out to your small gift donors, especially those who gave more than once, and see if they would be interested in making their gift monthly.
 Tell them about the benefits of monthly giving for the donor and the organization.
 And be sure to let them know about any special perks, like an exclusive event, you offer for monthly donors.

 Always follow up.

 Someone who gives $5 to your organization for the first time should feel as special as someone whose first donation was $50.
 We can’t stress the importance of following up every gift with not only a heartfelt thank you, but also with a communications track that keeps the donor engaged and preps them to give again in the future.